OpenLiberty/ci.maven/README.md

 | [undeploy](docs/undeploy.md#undeploy) | Undeploy an application to a Liberty server.
 The server instance must exist and must be running. |
 | [uninstall-feature](docs/uninstall-feature.md#uninstall-feature) | Uninstall a feature from the Liberty runtime. |

+***Note:** With the auto-generation of features functionality turned on (off by default), the dev and devc goals have a runtime dependency on IBM WebSphere Application Server Migration Toolkit for Application Binaries, which is separately licensed under ILAN.
+Link to license: https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/license/wamt/en.html

 ##### Common Parameters